grommet/grommet/src/js/components/FormField/README.md

 { vertical: 'xsmall', horizontal: 'small' }
 ```

-**formField.label.requiredAsterisk**
+**formField.label.requiredIndicator**

-Whether an asterisk should be shown next to the label of a
+Whether an asterisk (*) indicating that an input is required
+    should be displayed adjacent to the FormField's label.
+If providing a
-    required FormField.
-If providing a custom element, it is recommended that
+    custom element, for accessibility it is recommended that you include
-    you apply an a11yTitle of "required" to be accessible for screen readers.
+    an a11yTitle of "required" to assist screen readers.
+If using "true", the
-    If using "true", this a11yTitle is automatically applied.
+    a11yTitle is automatically applied.
 Expects `boolean | element | string`.

 Defaults to